-Steve Cohen completes $2.4 billion purchase of Mets
+Mets GM Van Wagenen, others out as Cohen takes over team

+Special assistant to the general manager Omar Minaya, assistant general managers Allard Baird and Adam Guttridge and executive director of player development Jared Banner also departed.

+The status of senior vice president and senior strategy officer John Ricco was not mentioned.
-NEW YORK (AP) — Hedge fund manager Steve Cohen completed his $2.4 billion purchase of the New York Mets on Friday, ending the Wilpon family’s control of the franchise after 34 mostly frustrating years.

-Cohen became chief executive officer and hired former Mets general manager Sandy Alderson as team president in his first move.
-The sale ended Jeff Wilpon’s tenure as chief operating officer.
+Cohen ended the Wilpon family’s control of the franchise after 34 mostly frustrating years and took the title of chief executive officer.
+He hired former Mets general manager Sandy Alderson as team president in his first move and ended Jeff Wilpon’s tenure as chief operating officer.

+Alderson, not Cohen, announced the baseball staff departures and said he had started the process of building a leadership staff.

-“This is a significant milestone in the history of this storied franchise,” Cohen said in a statement .
+“This is a significant milestone in the history of this storied franchise,” Cohen said in a statement.
 “The 2021 season is right around the corner and we’ve got a lot of work to do, so I’m excited to get started.”

+Van Wagenen was a player agent and co-head of CAA Baseball before Wilpon hired him to replace Alderson after the 2018 season.
+The Mets went 86-76, finishing third in the NL East. and Van Wagenen fired manager Mickey Callaway and replaced him with Carlos Beltrán.

+But when Beltrán was implicated in January by baseball Commissioner Rob Manfred in the Houston Astros sign stealing scandal during Beltrán’s final season as a player in 2017, Beltrán lost his job within days without managing a game and was replaced by qualify control coach Luis Rojas.
+New York went 26-34 and missed the expanded playoffs.

+“We took a team that had suffered losing seasons in 2017 and 2018 to contention in 2019 and onto a chance for real success in 2020 prior to the pandemic,” Van Wagenen said in a statement that thanked staff, players and fans.
+“While we didn’t reach our goal in 2020, the work that you put in to keep everyone safe and healthy in the midst of the COVID-19 threat played a significant role in the return of and the successful completion of the Major League Baseball season.”

+Many of Van Wagenen’s moves failed to work out, including acquiring second baseman Robinson Canó and signing free agents Todd Frazier and Jed Lowrie.
+All three were among this former clients.

-The purchase, approved 26-4 by baseball owners on Oct.
+Cohen’s purchase, approved 26-4 by baseball owners on Oct.
 30, is worth $2.4 billion to $2.45 billion.
 It is a record price for a baseball team, topping the $2 billion sale of the Los Angeles Dodgers from Frank McCourt to Guggenheim Baseball Management in 2012.

 An entity controlled by Cohen owns 95% of the franchise, and the Wilpon and Katz families retain 5% of the team.